alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2024-08-05-false-accusations-against-uthman.md

 locale: en
 category: [fatwas,rulership,sahabah]
 note: true
-excerpt: "What this author wrote is all lies and falsehood.
+summary: "What this author wrote is all lies and falsehood.
 It is not permissible to spread this, because it is a revilement to the Companions of the Messenger of Allah."
 group2: true
 article_taken_from:
   taken_from: